RezoanulHasan/food-oder-react/README.md

 ## Home

-- Navbar with logo, name, and essential links ( All cars and Contacts).
+- Navbar with logo, and name.
-- Image slider with text
+- Image slider with text.
-- About Us rection
+- About Us section.
+- popular and recommended section.
 ## Contact

 - Proper information with a map